fusion809/fusion809.github.io/LFS/index.md

 Left-clicking the right widget opens a terminal in which `update` is run.
 Middle-clicking the right widget re-runs `updates` to update the displayed values.
 Right-clicking the right widget runs `tail -f ~/updates.log` (`~/updates.log` contains the output of the last `updates` run).

 # KDE Plasma
 KDE Plasma was the second desktop I installed.
-Spacer extension is installed, as is the [Command Output](https://github.com/Zren/plasma-applet-commandoutput) Plasma widget.
+[Panel Spacer Extended](https://github.com/luisbocanegra/plasma-panel-spacer-extended) extension is installed, as is the [Command Output](https://github.com/Zren/plasma-applet-commandoutput) Plasma widget.